ricosharp/blog/_posts/2019/2019-04-28-Over-the-Air-to-IPTV-on-Raspberry-Pi.md

 You should be able to identify your micro SD card from the output.
 In my case, this is /dev/disk2.

 Next, unmount the disk and write the OS to it.
 I’m using the current April 2019 Raspbian Stretch Lite with kernel version 4.14.
-After image has been written to disk, unmount it again and insert the micro SD card into the Pi.
+After the image has been written to disk, unmount it again and insert the micro SD card into the Pi.

 {% highlight bash %}
 ~]$ diskutil unmountdisk /dev/disk2